juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Running Annif in Docker container

-In case you are using Linux, you can start bash shell in a container created from the Annif image with:
+In case you are using Linux, you can start bash shell in a container based on the Annif image with:

     docker run -it annif bash